Codecademy/docs/content/php/concepts/arrays/terms/array-merge/array-merge.md

 ---
 Title: 'array_merge()'
-Description: 'Merge one or more arrays to form a single array.'
+Description: 'Merges one or more arrays to form a single array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'